Jean Monnet European Union Center of Excellence (JMEUCE)

 Programming during the grant cycle will explore the following themes:

 Year Two: Memory and Politics (AY 2019-2020) – Activities in this year will explore the intersections between lived memory, historical memory, and contemporary politics in the formation of subnational, national, and supranational identities.
+Includes a listing of events that occurred during the Year of Memory and Politics.

 Year Three: Creating Europe (AY 2020-2021) – This theme invites scholarly and artistic reflections on how Europe has been defined and created in the past, and how that process continues in the present.
+Includes a listing of events that occurred during the Year.

 EU Studies Teaching Fellowship – Providing graduate teaching experience in EU studies (PS 1317).